American Association of University Women, Joplin Chapter (Collection #187 – 12 Boxes)

 Owen, Thomas Collection (Collection #12 – 1 Box)

 Donated by Thomas Owen.
 Various, government documents, pamphlets and other material from Washington, DC, Louisiana, South Carolina, Georgia and Illinois from 1854-1931.

 Ozark Gateway Regional Planning Commission (Collection #41 – 2 Boxes)

 Official publications, minutes and other papers from the Ozark Gateway Regional Planning Commission from the 1970s and 1980s, including a Joplin Community Development program from 1975-1976 and a Southwest Missouri Resource Conservation and Development plan from 1975.

-Papers, photographs and newspaper clippings dealing with the Ozarks Playground Association from 1928 to 1961.
-The association promoted tourism in the Ozarks region.
+Papers, photographs and newspaper clippings dealing with the Ozark Playgrounds Association from 1928 to 1961.
+The association promoted tourism in the Ozark region.